Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

-It also acts as a flood control barrier, supplying water, regulating the river and helping in the production of hydroelectric power.
+It also acts as a flood control barrier, supplying water, regulating the river, and helping produce hydroelectric power.

 It is also a famous spot amongst people who want to indulge in fishing and catching glimpses of the region’s wildlife species.

 The Three Valley Museum is a historic place in Ardmore.

 Located in the heart of the Red, Blue and Washita River Valleys, the museum is a hidden wonder and takes you back to the early 1800s through its displays and exhibits.